“Always be ready to give an explanation

 The academic program of the Master of Theological Studies for the New Evangelization provides a comprehensive exploration of the truths of the Catholic faith.
 In addition to the Formation Colloquium, the M.T.S. degree requires thirteen courses — comprised of eleven core courses and two electives.
 Philosophy, Scripture, the Church Fathers, and Saint Thomas Aquinas will serve as touchstones throughout the sequence of M.T.S. courses.
 An M.T.S. student can complete the degree in two years if s/he attends full-time.
 A student may also fulfill the degree requirements over a longer period of time, attending courses part-time.

 The required courses for the M.T.S. program are listed below.
-All M.T.S. students meet with the Theological Institute’s academic advisor to determine the actual order and sequence of course completion, which ensures that students fulfill the intellectual expectations of the M.T.S.
+All M.T.S. students meet with the Saint John's Seminary academic advisor, Dr. Aldona Lingertat to determine the actual order and sequence of course completion, which ensures that students fulfill the intellectual expectations of the M.T.S.
 Program.

 A typical full-time M.T.S. schedule would appear as follows: